sharduul/chalk/_posts/2017-11-06-kendo-multi-select-widget.md

 Multiselect controls are necessarily useful in scenarios where you need to select multiple data items.
 Like selecting your favorite pizza toppings.
 Or assigning multiple people to some job.
 The possibilities are infinite.

+If you are interested to build a multi-select checkbox control like Gmail- [here is the link](http://ngninja.com/posts/angular-gmail-multi-select-control) for it.

 In this article, we will look at some simple code to not only use but also extend and customize the Kendo's Multiselect widget as per your needs.

 Let's start with the HTML which uses the Kendo Multiselect directive: